naviter/seeyou_competition_scripts/README.md

 ## Available variables for daily points scripts

-All variable values are **double** if not indicated otherwise
+All variable values are **double** if not indicated otherwise All times are **seconds since midnight** if not indicated otherwise

 | Variable                        | Description                                                  | Unit | Remarks                                       |
 | ------------------------------- | :----------------------------------------------------------- | ---- | --------------------------------------------- |